 I will argue that no such pro-abortion lesson can be learned from the saga of Thomson’s violinist or Boonin’s account of Shimp and McFall.
-I’ll focus more upon the latter as it is newer and so has received less attention.
+I will focus more upon the latter as it is newer and so has received less attention.
 My contention is that if we modify the Shimp and McFall scenario to where it is analogous in the morally relevant ways to pregnancy and abortion, the intuitive force of Boonin’s pro-choice lesson dissipates.
 I will offer three alterations to the McFall and Shimp relationship that render it more akin to that of the fetus and the pregnant woman.

 Everyone who exists was once gestated by their mother.
 Our nature is such that we all begin our lives dependent upon others.
 It is a universal condition of our species.
 It is not rare like terminal aplastic anemia that can be cured only by a bone marrow transplant.
 So, the first change is to make aplastic anemia a condition that befalls of all of us once in our life.
 Every one of us will be in McFall’s situation (or that of the violinist).
 Just as we are all created as needy creatures who depend upon others to live - an anthropological point recently stressed by O. Carter Snead (2020) - we should assume that we are all born disposed to later require a life-preserving bone marrow transplant that only one particular person can provide.
 That unique donor will also later develop aplastic anemia and only one person in the world will be able to keep the former donor alive.
+It is true that the unique burdens of providing the needed bone marrow, when made analogous to undergoing the burdens of pregnancy, would fall upon only half the population.
+But this alleged inequity no more provides a reason not to provide the universally needed support than does the fact that only the young and strong can serve in the military provides a reason to abandon a draft during a just defensive war.
+Considerations of inequality provide neither necessary nor sufficient justifications for abortion.
+The lack of necessity is evident in that abortion defenders would not become abortion opponents if men also could become pregnant and the childbearing burdens equally distributed.
+Ending inequality is not a sufficient condition for killing an innocent as that would allow women to kill their newborns that they were unable to put up for adoption.

 So, the condition of McFall is not rare.
-If plastic anemia is really a universal condition then it won’t make sense to think of it as a fatal disease.
-Instead, it is akin to a necessary, dependent, developmental stage that we all need to go through, just as every fetus needs to be gestated and every newborn requires milk.
-By making the need of another’s body universal, we will have neutralized any implicit probabilistic reasoning that may allow us to accept risks of not having to provide support that we are assuming we will not likely ever need bestowed upon us.
+If aplastic anemia is really a universal condition, then it does not make sense to think of it as a fatal disease.
+Instead, it is akin to a necessary, dependent, developmental stage that we all experience, just as every fetus needs to be gestated.
+By making the need of another’s body universal, we neutralize any implicit probabilistic reasoning that allows us to reject providing support that we assume will not need ourselves.
 (In Thomson’s scenario, this bias was heightened by her asking readers to imagine that they were kidnapped rather than to consider that that they will someday need kidney support and might have to provide it.)